DShJr/BashTimedFlashOps_v2/README.md

 # --- MAIN SCRIPT LOGIC ---
 log_message "INFO: Script started.
 Checking flash drive: $FLASH_DRIVE_MOUNT_POINT"

-# 1. Проверка, что флэшка Примонтирована  и Доступна.
+# 1. Check if the flash drive is mounted and accessible.
 if ! mountpoint -q "$FLASH_DRIVE_MOUNT_POINT"; then
     log_message "ERROR: Flash drive '$FLASH_DRIVE_MOUNT_POINT' is not mounted or not accessible.
 Exiting." exit 1 fi

-# 2. Проверка, Существует ли целевая папка
+# 2. Check if the target folder exists
 if [ ! -d "$FULL_PATH_TO_FOLDER" ]; then
     log_message "WARNING: Target folder '$FULL_PATH_TO_FOLDER' not found.
 Nothing to cleanup.
 Exiting." exit 0